uga-ssrl/SSRLCV/README.md

 | `uint2`         | `size`            | Pixels          |  The x and y pixel size of the image       |

 ## File Formats

+### The SSRLCV Logger

+SSRLCV includes a logger that produces a comma segmented, `.csv` encoded, log file at `out/ssrlcv.log`

 ### ASCII Camera Parameters - `.csv` ASCII encoded file